Post job

 Breeder Resume

-We looked at the average breeder annual salary and compared it with the average of a poultry husbandry worker.
-Generally speaking, poultry husbandry workers receive $17,840 lower pay than breeders per year.
+We looked at the average breeder salary and compared it with the wages of a poultry husbandry worker.
+Generally speaking, poultry husbandry workers are paid $17,840 lower than breeders per year.

 These skill sets are where the common ground ends though.
-A breeder responsibility is more likely to require skills like "greenhouse," "statistical analysis," "disease resistance," and "pigs."
-Whereas a poultry husbandry worker requires skills like "assembly line," "control inspection," "debone," and "ran."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a breeder are more likely to require skills like "greenhouse," "statistical analysis," "disease resistance," and "pigs."
+On the other hand, a job as a poultry husbandry worker requires skills like "assembly line," "control inspection," "debone," and "ran."
+As you can see, what employees do in each career varies considerably.

 On average, poultry husbandry workers reach similar levels of education than breeders.
 Poultry husbandry workers are 3.1% less likely to earn a Master's Degree and 2.3% less likely to graduate with a Doctoral Degree.